When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food can get expensive.

 - Create a Weekly Meal Plan & Stick To It: You can find a million low-carb and ketogenic meal plans online, but better yet, create your own with your favorite foods.
 A good meal plan will cook in bulk, then re-use components in different ways for future meals.
 This makes sure leftovers are used (nothing goes to waste) and you don't become bored with chicken breast for three meals in a row.

 - Watch Your Portion Sizes: Buy a digital food scale and make sure you are measuring and watching the quantities you eat.
-If you need to lose weight, cut down on the protein a bit.
+If you need to lose weight, cut back on the protein a bit.
 If you need to gain weight, add more protein.
 Make sure your vegetable quantities are among Dr. B's guidelines for serving size/carb count and track your food using an online tracking program such as www.myfitnesspal.com or www.mynetdiary.com (what I use).

 - Plant Your Own Kitchen Garden: Leafy greens, radishes, string beans, cucumber and zucchini are all easy to grow plants for beginner gardeners.
 Plus, many of these grow well from seeds, and you have the satisfaction of knowing that your dinner table is filled with food you grew at home.
 There's nothing better.